Insomnia and Sleep Problems

 What To Do In the Daytime

-If you live in the northern hemisphere (e.g. Canada), consider a seasonal affective disorder (SAD) light during winter months.
-Make sure that you sit near it for 30 minutes in the morning before work/school.
+- Do you live in the northern hemisphere (e.g. Canada)?
+If so, consider a seasonal affective disorder (SAD) light during winter months.
+Sit near it for 30 minutes in the morning before work/school.

 What To Do In the Evening

-If you absolutely must use a computer screen in the evening, explore ‘low blue light’ apps such as Flux.io for Mac/PC.
+- Do you absolutely have to use a computer screen in the evening?
+If so, explore ‘low blue light’ apps such as Flux.io for Mac/PC.
 These apps will change the hue of the computer to a orange/red light, so the computer will block less of your body’s melatonin.

-Problems with worries?
-If you have too many worries that make it hard to sleep, try:
+- Problems with worries?
+If you have too many worries that make it hard to sleep, consider the following:

-Setting aside “worry time” earlier in the evening to deal with the worries.
-At that fixed time, perhaps for 30 minutes, write down the problems you are thinking about.
-Then write down what you would like to see different or better for your problem.
-Then tell yourself, “Okay, I won't focus on this tonight, because there is nothing else I can do about it tonight.
+- Set aside time to think about or deal with whatever those issues are that you are keeping you from being able to sleep.
+Then you can tell yourself, “Okay, I won't focus on this tonight, because there is nothing else I can do about it tonight.
 I've written these things down, and I'll focus on it tomorrow, when I'll be fresh and more effective at dealing with it."